awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``use_mini_batch_infer: false``
     - Argument: ``--use-mini-batch-infer false``
     - Default value: ``true``
 - **eval_frequency**: The frequency of doing evaluation.
 GraphStorm trainers do evaluation at the end of each epoch.
 However, for large-scale graphs, training one epoch may take hundreds of thousands of iterations.
 One may want to do evaluations in the middle of an epoch.
 When eval_frequency is set, every **eval_frequency** iterations, the trainer will do evaluation once.
 The evaluation results can be printed and reported.
-See **log_report_frequency** for more details.

     - Yaml: ``eval_frequency: 10000``
     - Argument: ``--eval-frequency 10000``